aggviolinist/AWS_SA/README.md

 # AWS_SA
-Code repo to build as I prepare for the AWS Solutions Architect Certificate
+Code repo to build as I prepare for the AWS Solutions Architect Certificate.